RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-active-active.md

 Follow these upgrade guidelines:

-- As of v6.0.20, feature version 0 is deprecated; support will be removed in a future version.
+- As of v6.0.20, feature version 0 is deprecated and support will be removed in a future version.

 - To avoid upgrade failures, update all Active-Active databases to the latest protocol version _before_ upgrading Redis Enterprise Software to v6.0.20 or later.